Connectivity structure and dynamics of nonlinear recurrent neural networks: Single-neuron heterogeneity

 To further explore these effects, we compare the activity dimensions for three sets of activations: unnormalized activations and normalized activations (1 and 2 above); and (3) normalized activations multiplied by an independent set of ``readout'' gains, $\Phi^\text{readout}_i(t) = G^\text{readout}_i \phi_i(t)$, where the readout gains have the same distribution as the actual gains.
 Case (3), whose four-point function is given by \eref{eq:psi_G_readout}, considers variables with the same distribution of firing rates as the unnormalized activations, but where this heterogeneity is unrelated to the recurrent dynamics.

-To validate our theoretical predictions (\eref{eq:psi_G_unnorm}, \eref{eq:psi_G_normalized}, and \eref{eq:psi_G_readout}), we simulated networks with component strengths and gains given by $D_a \propto \exp(-\beta_D a/M)$ and $G_i \propto \exp(-\beta_G i/N)$ (\figref{fig:LDR_PRG_match}{}).
+To validate our theoretical predictions [Eqs.~\eqref{eq:psi_G_unnorm}, \eqref{eq:psi_G_normalized}, and \eqref{eq:psi_G_readout}], we simulated networks with component strengths and gains given by $D_a \propto \exp(-\beta_D a/M)$ and $G_i \propto \exp(-\beta_G i/N)$ (Fig.~\ref{fig:LDR_PRG_match}).
 The dimension of activity is determined by the coupling strength $g_\text{eff}$, the effective rank $\alpha \text{PR}^D$, and the participation ratio of the gain distribution $\text{PR}^G$.
-Increases in each of these parameters lead to higher activity dimension for all three sets of activations.
+Increases in each of these parameters lead to a higher activity dimension for all three sets of activations.

 Normalized activations exhibit the highest dimension.
 While scaling normalized activations by heterogeneous factors reduces dimension as expected, the magnitude of this reduction depends on whether $G_i$ or $G^\text{readout}_i$ is used, even when their distributions are identical.
 This occurs because neurons with the largest gains preferentially participate in the leading modes of the normalized activations.
 Further scaling these already-dominant neurons by their gains results in overrepresentation of these neurons compared to using random gains.
 Thus, the dimension of unnormalized activations is lowest, with the dimension of random-readout activations falling between those of the normalized and unnormalized activations.